fassko/fassko.github.io/Content/blog/solidity-array.md

 ## Remove

-We can remove the element from the array by using the `delete` function.
+We can remove an element from array by using the `delete` function.
 The catch here is that it doesn't change the size of the array.
 It resets to the default value, which for instance, in the `uint256` case is 0 (zero).

 This example resets the first element in the array to 0 (zero).